BW Arabia Oman - Sevilla vs Real Madrid: LaLiga Round 37

 Created at 4 min read

-• Set pieces could become important if open-play chances remain limited.
+• Set pieces may carry extra value if open-play chances remain limited.

 Author